ShmulTomer/TowerDefense/README.md

     * Display/describe monument health.
         * Monument health should vary based on difficulty.

+## M2 Issues / To-Do
+1. When I run the emulator on my computer, it goes from the activity_main screen to the initial_config screen back to the activity_main screen.
+It should be activity_main --> initial_config --> game_activity, can someone check my code and see what is wrong -Helen
+2. Since I can't run the emulator for game_activity idk if my code to resize the path works
+3. Still need to set monument health and starting money based on difficulty.

 ## Notes
 1. Instead of using System.out.println to test if things are working, use Log.d("tag", "message") and the output will be in Logcat; search up the tag name